 Full screen mode: With Full screen mode, user will get the dashboard in holistic view.

-In this blog, we saw how the Composite Application Dashboard in Serverless360 can be useful for different stakeholders on providing enriched view of the status of the Serverless Applications.
+In this blog, we saw how the Business Application Dashboard in Serverless360 can be useful for different stakeholders on providing enriched view of the status of the Serverless Applications.